Gene Therapy Manufacturing

 Stephen Soltys, PhD, Chief Manufacturing Officer, Primera Genotech , Chief Manufacturing Officer , Primera Genotech

-Is it possible to level the playing field for process development of AAV Gene Therapies?
+Is it possible to level the playing field for process development of AAV gene therapies?
 If we could standardize AAV purification the way that plasmids or even monoclonal biologics are manufactured, we could focus our attention more toward addressing the real problem of AAV gene therapies.
 In this presentation, optimized purification methods, from lysis to empty full separation, will be discussed.

 Optimizing AAV Upstream Process Development